swiftlang/swift-evolution/proposals/NNNN-support-incremental-migration-to-concurrency-checking.md

 }
 ```

-However, if we add `@predatesConcurrency` to the declaration of `doSomethingThenFollowUp`, its type is adjusted to remove both the `@MainActor` and the `@Sendable`, eliminating the errors and providing the same type inference from before concurrency was adopted by `doSomethingThenFollowUp`.
+However, if we add `@preconcurrency` to the declaration of `doSomethingThenFollowUp`, its type is adjusted to remove both the `@MainActor` and the `@Sendable`, eliminating the errors and providing the same type inference from before concurrency was adopted by `doSomethingThenFollowUp`.
 The difference is visible in the type of `doSomethingThenFollowUp` in a minimal vs. a strict context:

 ```swift
 func minimal() {